Takashiidobe/notes/src/papers/concurrency/a-practical-multi-word-compare-and-swap-operation.md

 }
 ```

-## Implementing Multi-word compare and swap
+## Implementing Multi-word Compare and Swap

 Now, we can implement multi-word compare and swap, which looks like 2PL
 (try to install descriptors into both memory addresses using RDCSS.
 If